PsiHQ/Site/menu1.md

 </div>
 ~~~

 For my second semester, I looked at a closely related phenomenon - the **mixing of gravitational waves and photons**.
 Once linearised, the formalism is similar to the axion/photon case.
 Much of my project focused on similar polarisation changes in light that might result from such an oscillation phenomenon and how it might be applied to real-life observations.
-At present, I am looking into a certain class of extra-dimensional theories and how they might be related to these phenomena.
-Moving forward, I plan to look into these effects in more detail and extrapolate the numerical and analytical results to tangible, physical observations.
+At present, I am looking into a certain class of extra-dimensional theories and how they might be related to these phenomena - this latter part of my work can be accessed in the arXiv preprint [here](https://arxiv.org/abs/2411.08396).

 ## Nonlinear systems, parametric resonances and oscillators (spoiler alert: _lots_ of oscillators!)